geoffreygarrett/geoffreygarrett/README.md

 ### Spotlight 💡
 The next launch, retrieved from the
 <a href="https://thespacedevs.com/">The Space Devs</a>' public API, is the
-Astra Rocket 3 | S4 CROSSOVER at the
+Astra Rocket 3 | Spaceflight Astra-1 at the
 <a href="https://en.wikipedia.org/wiki/Pacific_Spaceport_Complex_%E2%80%93_Alaska">Launch Pad 3B</a> in
 Pacific Spaceport Complex, Alaska, USA
 <img width="17" src="https://raw.githubusercontent.com/lipis/flag-icons/main/flags/4x3/us.svg" />